-Building on the Mathematics studied in Years 7-9, the GCSE course is designed to deepen students' understanding of basic concepts, provide intellectual challenge with new topics, and provide an insight into how mathematics is used in everyday life.
+Building on the Mathematics studied in Years 7-8, the GCSE course is designed to deepen students' understanding of basic concepts, provide intellectual challenge with new topics, and provide an insight into mathematical modelling and problem solving.

 A major focus on the new GCSE course is the ability to apply students' knowledge to unfamiliar problems that require multiple steps to achieve a solution.
-As such, the course uses much of the knowledge learnt in Year 7-9 but seeks to combine them into a wider understanding of the relationship between different topics.
+As such, the course uses much of the knowledge learnt in Year 7-8 but seeks to combine them into a wider understanding of the relationship between different topics.

-Students in Year 10 and 11 continue to study topics that build on their prior knowledge from Years 7,8 and 9 as well as introducing new topics, and exploring new ways of applying current knowledge.
+Students in Year 9, 10 and 11 continue to study topics that build on their prior knowledge from Years 7 and 8 as well as introducing new topics, and exploring new ways of applying current knowledge.
 All topics are taken from the GCSE assessment objectives and cover topics from Number, Algebra, Geometry, Statistics, Measure, Ratio and Proportion.
-Our learning journey through GCSE and how this connects with the learning in Years 7-9 can be found on our Mathematics page on the school website here.
+Our learning journey through GCSE and how this connects with the learning in Years 7-8 can be found on our Mathematics page on the school website here.